-Our goal at The Heritage Museum of Montgomery County is educating the public about Montgomery County's rich history!
-The Heritage Museum of Montgomery County, was founded in 1985, and features exhibits showcasing the county's roots, from the lumber and oil industries to the everyday lives of Montgomery County residents.
+Our goal at The Heritage Museum of Montgomery County is to educate the public about Montgomery County's rich history!
+The Heritage Museum of Montgomery County features exhibits showcasing the county's roots, from the lumber and oil industries to the everyday lives of Montgomery County residents.
 The Museum is housed in the historic Grogan/Cochran home, built in 1924.
 Through a fundraiser and generous donors, the Conroe Service League was able to open the museum in 1985 and served as its administrative branch until the museum grew strong enough to stand on its own financially.
 In 2005, for its 50th anniversary, the League gifted the museum with a Fountain.

-The Museum is composed of three permanent galleries including Glimpses of Montgomery County, featuring a time line chronicling displaying the area's entire history, from prehistoric times to the building of Lake Conroe and The Woodlands in the late 1970's.
-The second gallery, Towns, People & Events, honors those who have impacted the county and distinguishes some of the first events for the area, such as the first county fair, the first telephone, etc. The third gallery is a Hands-On Children's Room.
-Here children can explore a log cabin and a turn of the century general store.
+The Museum is composed of three permanent galleries including Glimpses of Montgomery County, featuring a chronology of the area's history, from prehistoric times to the building of Lake Conroe in the late 1970s.
+The second gallery, Towns, People & Events, honors those who have impacted the county and distinguishes the first events for the area, such as the first county fair, the first telephone, etc. The third gallery is a Hands-On Children's Room.
+Here children can explore a log cabin and a turn-of-the-century general store.

 The Museum also offers a research room, oral histories of county residents, traveling exhibitions, a gift shop, and several outdoor exhibits.
 Special events for adults and children are offered regularly.